Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Experimental Setup

 \section{Experimental Setup}

 We run a series of experiments to assess the performance of judges (\textbf{Q1}) and assess their behavior (\textbf{Q2}).
-These experiments involve running multiple LLMs as judges on the speech dataset and measuring their agreement with humans.
-Finally, we use GPT-4.1 to generate speeches, which we then evaluate with the highest-performing judges (\textbf{Q3}).
+These experiments involve running multiple LLMs as judges on the speech dataset